laurenfv/BamazonApp/README.md

 ## How to Use

-To use clone repo and simply run: `npm install`
+To use clone repo and simply run `npm install`

 And the run `node bamazonCustomer.js`